 Those who require financial assistance for academic or other projects directly related to their academic courses should apply for an Undergraduate Academic Project Grant or a Graduate Project Grant (as relevant), and applications for Foreign Language Study Grants must be made separately.

-Funding is not available for the purchase of computers, bicycles, musical instruments, sports kit or other personal equipment or for travel only for leisure.
+Funding is not available for the purchase of computers, bicycles, musical instruments or personal equipment, or for travel only for leisure.

 Any current Balliol student who wishes to participate in an extra-curricular activity related to student life at Balliol College and/or the University of Oxford.
 Students cannot apply for Floreat Grants after they have completed their exams and/or submitted their thesis.